 - 1/2 pound (2 sticks) cold unsalted butter, cubed into 1-inch pieces

 - 1 cup ice

 - 1 teaspoon salt

 - Place dry ingredients in a large bowl and mix well.
-Cut in butter with pastry blender.
+Cut in butter with a pastry blender.
 Be careful not to overwork, and make sure you have small pieces or clumps of butter still visible in your dough.
 Drizzle in your vinegar and ice water slowly, cutting into flour, a little bit at a time.
 Keep adding until your dough has formed and is easily pliable.
 Wrap in plastic and refrigerate while you prepare your filling.

 - Core and cut apples in halves and quarters, making sure they are approximately the same size.
 Don’t forget to squeeze lemon juice over the apples as you go (to prevent browning.)
 Add zest, salt, sugars, nutmeg, cinnamon, and rosemary, and stir to combine.

 - Place your butter in a saucepan and melt over medium heat.
 Add your crabapple mixture.
-Let cook until apples are soft and you have a thick syrupy sauce of caramelized butter and sugar in your pan.
+Let cook until the apples are soft and you have a thick syrupy sauce of caramelized butter and sugar in your pan.
 Put aside to cool.

 - Divide your chilled dough into four.
-Flour your working area and take one portion and roll out about 1/8-inch thick.
+Flour your working area take one portion and roll out about 1/8-inch thick.
 Using a large circular mason jar lid or the mouth of a wide glass cut out your circles.
-Transfer dough on parchment to baking sheets and chill in the refrigerator for at least 30 minutes.
+Transfer the dough on parchment to baking sheets and chill in the refrigerator for at least 30 minutes.